Mirantis/k8s-apps/scenarios/twitter-stats/README.md

 # How to

+You can see it in use in https://asciinema.org/a/FiTPSZyV2guFv7VPAbDriExtg

 1. Make sure to have kubectl configured to the k8s cluster that you'd like to use.

 1. Switch to `scenarios/twitter-stats` directory.
 There is a bash script `./twitter-stats.sh`